 Besides the drum openers and bung wrenches our range of tools also includes a Drum Cutter.
-The Drum Cutter is useful for cutting open a 200 litre MS Drum head
+The Drum Cutter is useful for cutting open a 200 liter MS Drum head

-Figure 6 – Drum Cutter for 200 litre MS Drum
+Figure 6 – Drum Cutter for 200 liters MS Drum

 Drum Cap-Seal Crimping Tool